ibm-cloud-docs/Backup/vmware-plugin.md

     * In the **Network address** field, type `cloudbackupregister.service.softlayer.com`.
     * In the **Port** field, type `8086`.
     * In **Username** field, type the {{site.data.keyword.backup_notm}} user name for managing the VRA.
+      For more information about viewing the user name, see [Managing user name and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
+      {: tip}

     * In **Password** field, type the password of the specified {{site.data.keyword.backup_notm}} user.
 7. Click **Next**.
 When the installation is complete, click **Finish**.